SirRuggie/MBR-xbebenk/README.md

     * Click save on the right of the resolution menu
     * Select the 860 x 676 radio button
   * Pixel density: 160 DPI (Low)
+  * Click Save Changes and Click the Gear again to open the settings menu

+* Select Graphics on the left tab menu and change the following settings:
+  * Graphics engine mode: Compatibility
+* Click Save Changes

+### <a name="cocinstall"></a>Clash of Clans install on BlueStacks Instance

 ## <a name="sourcetree"></a>SourceTree Installation